nilearn/nilearn/doc/decoding/decoding_intro.rst

    :ref:`general linear model (or GLM) <glm_intro>` to retrieve one response map (a beta map) per trial as shown in :ref:`sphx_glr_auto_examples_02_decoding_plot_haxby_glm_decoding.py`.
-   This is sometimes known as "beta-series regressions" (see Mumford et al, *Deconvolving bold activation in event-related designs for multivoxel pattern classification analyses*, NeuroImage 2012).
+   This is sometimes known as "beta-series regressions" (see :footcite:t:`Mumford2012`).
    These maps can then be input to the decoder as below, predicting the conditions associated to trial.

    For simplicity, we will work on the raw time-series of the data.
    However, **it is strongly recommended that you fit a first-level model to